omguhh/viagogo-challenge/README.md

 Event 006 - $01.40, Distance 1

+# Instructions

+Nothing!
+Just click on the link in the repo summary, or click right [here](https://omguhh.github.io/viagogo-challenge/) :)

 # Questions

 * How might you change your program if you needed to support multiple events at the